pranabbd/pranabbd.github.io/_posts/2022-7-9-hello-icmel.md

 mermaid: true
 pin: true
 image:
-   path: /img/icmeLAB.jpg
+   path: /img/myResearch.jpg
    width: 800
    height: 200
    alt:
 ---

-Welcome to my multiscale simulation lab, an Integrated Computational Materials Engineering Framework (ICMEF), with the vision of facilitating the faster development of novel materials.
-Through the ICMEF, my lab focuses on materials discovery and advancement via ab initio materials design and multiscale characterization.
-My multiscale characterization aims at understanding the cross-disciplinary science of materials at macroscopic (technological interest) and microscopic (the underlying interactions in the system) levels.
+Welcome to my computational materials research blog, and thank you for stopping by.
+Through this site, I take the opportunity to share my research vision, interest, and accomplishments with you.
+I am passionate about learning the underlying physics in materials and materials chemistry in different chemical/biological environments with the help of multiscale simulation.
+Stemmed from my passion, my research revolves around guiding accelerated novel materials discovery via ab initio rational/high-throughput materials design and materials advancement via multiscale modeling.